pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Started working through the Bootstrap portion of the Web Developer Bootcamp on Udemy.
 Learned some basics like forms, buttons, and how to make a navbar.

 **Thoughts:** Really interesting.
 It's nice to feel like I'm moving on to the next step beyond just vanilla HTML and CSS.

+### Day 21: June 23, 2019, Sunday

+**Today's Progress**: Continued working through the Bootstrap portion of the Web Developer Bootcamp on Udemy.
+Working on grids.

+**Thoughts:** I had all day off today, but I put the coding stuff off the very end of the day.